vile/investigations/publicinvestigations/content/posts/river-poker-casino-investigation/index.md

 ![[River Poker DNS Comparison.png]](./images/River%20Poker%20DNS%20Comparison.png)

-Looking into SSL certificates yield no results, as the "info" and "com" issuing organizations are different, Cloudflare and Google Trust Services (GTS) respectively.
+Looking into SSL certificates yields no results, as the "info" and "com" issuing organizations are different, Cloudflare and Google Trust Services (GTS) respectively.
 However, [Cloudflare does use GTS](https://developers.cloudflare.com/ssl/reference/certificate-authorities/) as a certificate authority as part of their universal SSL feature.

 While not definitive proof, both sites also use the same Google Tag Manager ID.